-Marine shale facies (Graneros Shale) and offshore pelagic carbonate facies (Greenhorn Formation) spread eastward across the central midcontinent, progressively displacing nearshore and nonmarine facies (Dakota Formation) during the Cenomanian.
+Marine shale facies (Graneros Sh) and offshore pelagic carbonate facies (Greenhorn Fm) spread eastward across the central midcontinent, progressively displacing nearshore and nonmarine facies (Dakota Fm) during the Cenomanian.
 This marked the initial transgressive phase of the Greenhorn cycle.
 Nonmarine and marine deposition was initiated across the Precambrian upland surface in western Minnesota during the Cenomanian, although prominent topographic highs, especially the Sioux Ridge, remained emergent through much or all of the Greenhorn cycle.
-By the Turonian, deposition of Greenhorn carbonates had spread across the western half of the central midcontinent, "reflecting a significant decrease in eastern clastic influx in the offshore areas as shorelines spread eastward to the Wisconsin dome area" (Witzke and others, 1983).
-Westward progradation of eastern-derived mud and sand (Carlile Shale) during the middle Turonian, followed by marine offlap and subaerial erosion, marked the regressive phase of the Greenhorn cycle.
+By the Turonian, deposition of Greenhorn carbonates had spread across the western half of the central midcontinent, "reflecting a significant decrease in eastern clastic influx in the offshore areas as shorelines spread eastward to the Wisconsin dome area" (Witzke et al., 1983, p.
+241).
+Westward progradation of eastern-derived mud and sand (Carlile Sh) during the middle Turonian, followed by marine offlap and subaerial erosion, marked the regressive phase of the Greenhorn cycle.
 However, a Precambrian granite knob in western Minnesota and eastern South Dakota was buried by lower Carlile strata, suggesting that sea level continued to rise during the early phases of Carlile deposition (Shurr, 1981).

 Following a period of late Turonian-early Coniacian erosion, marine carbonate and chalky shale deposition expanded across the western half of the central midcontinent during the Niobrara marine cycle (late Coniacian-Santonian).
-Eastern source areas supplied clastic material to the nearshore facies of the lower Niobrara Formation, including clastic-dominated facies in western Minnesota and silty-sandy chalk facies in northeast Nebraska and the Sioux Ridge area (Witzke and others, 1983).
-A unique sequence of clastic rocks overlain by biogenic siliceous strata (Split Rock Creek Formation) is restricted to paleovalleys incised into the flanks of the Sioux Ridge, and correlates, in part, to the Niobrara Formation (Witzke and others, 1983).
-The low rate of eastern clastic influx, coupled with limited dispersal of western-derived clastics from Cordilleran sources across the axis of the Transcontinental Arch (Rice and Shurr, 1983), permitted widespread development of pelagic carbonate-dominated facies across much of Nebraska, Kansas, and southeastern South Dakota.
+Eastern source areas supplied clastic material to the nearshore facies of the lower Niobrara Formation, including clastic-dominated facies in western Minnesota and silty-sandy chalk facies in northeast Nebraska and the Sioux Ridge area (Witzke et al., 1983).
+A unique sequence of clastic rocks overlain by biogenic siliceous strata (Split Rock Creek Fm) is restricted to paleovalleys incised into the flanks of the Sioux Ridge, and correlates, in part, to the Niobrara Formation (Ludvigson et al., 1981; Witzke et al., 1983; Hammond and Ludvigson, 1985).
+The low rate of eastern clastic influx coupled with limited dispersal of westernderived clastics from Cordilleran sources across the axis of the Transcontinental Arch (Rice and Shurr, 1983), permitted widespread development of pelagic carbonate-dominated facies across much of Nebraska, Kansas, and southeastern South Dakota.
 The Niobrara becomes progressively more shaly northwestward from the arch.

 The Pierre Shale of Campanian-Maastrichtian age was deposited disconformably above Niobrara rocks in the central midcontinent, and reaches thicknesses up to 400 m along the western edge of the study area.
 Members within the Pierre thin eastward to their erosional margin.
-In general, Pierre clastics were derived from western sources associated with the rising Cordillera, although influx of minor quantities of eastern-derived clastics influenced depositional patterns along the eastern margin of the Western Interior Seaway (Witzke and others, 1983).
+In general, Pierre clastics were derived from western sources associated with the rising Sevier Orogenic Belt, , although influx of minor quantities of eastern-derived clastics influenced depositional patterns along the eastern margin of the Western Interior Seaway (Witzke et al., 1983).
 At times when influx of western clastics was reduced, shaly chalk and chalky shale Pierre facies developed in the eastern portion of the seaway.
 Lower Pierre strata, including widespread black shale facies, were deposited during the Claggett marine cycle.
-An erosional unconformity was developed around the Sioux Ridge following Clagget deposition (Witzke and others, 1983).
+An erosional unconformity was developed around the Sioux Ridge following Clagget deposition (ibid.).
 The bulk of Pierre strata was deposited during the succeeding Bearpaw marine cycle.
 The Cretaceous seaway withdrew from the continental interior during the regressive phase of this cycle.